SecureByAnna/Ping-Identity/README.md

 ## Acknowledgments

-Developed with assistance from PingOne Support documentation.
+Developed with assistance from PingOne Support documentation and Claude Code.